akvo/akvo-flow-docs/docs/fieldapp2.0/2-installing-app.rst

    :alt: App update available pop-up
    :align: center

 2. At this point, is up to the user when to update the app.
-However, this update will require a reliable network connection, as the whole APK has to be downloaded.
-Users should try to proceed with the update with a WiFi connection, if possible.
-This decision is very important, as if the download is unsuccessful, the corrupted file will not be able to be installed.
+However, this update will require a reliable network connection, as the whole app file has to be downloaded.
+This is best done on a WiFi connection, to ensure the file is downloaded correctly.
 If you are ready to install the update, click **Download & Install**.

 3. After the download is complete, click 'Install'.